Lung Cancer Screening Program

 What Should I Expect From My Lung Cancer Screening?

 Participation in lung cancer screening is voluntary.
-A face-to-face appointment will be scheduled to ensure eligibility for screening and to offer counseling on overall lung health and tobacco dependence treatment options for current smokers.
+A face-to-face appointment will be scheduled to ensure eligibility for lung cancer screening and to offer counseling on overall lung health and tobacco dependence treatment options for current smokers.

 Telehealth visits are available for your convenience.
 A low-dose CT will be scheduled at any of our locations on the same day as your visit or at a convenient time for you.